 Install Qubes OS on new hardware for best possible security: On the first boot it asks if you want the system to update through Tor uncheck that don’t update Qubes it likely won’t help security also it’s to risky.
 Check the Storage / USB virtualization it’s a great feature.
 If there’s ever a security flaw in Xen wait until it’s patched and reload everything with the latest image.
 If you don’t uncheck the Tor routed system updating you end up with persistent Tor guards that are unique across connections, you can change this in Qubes manager.
 In Fedora template edit /etc/hosts add 0.0.0.0 fedoraproject.org as well as 0.0.0.0 ntp.org Be quiet on the line don’t give up any info you don’t need to.
 Qubes is still rare.

 The NSA is king of MITM attacks and YES even on Tor after enough data is transferred they can get you.
 100mb 5-10min worst case if you’re very interesting.
 It all depends on how bad they want you, priority levels.
 Tor works but if they know you, your location then the games up very fast.
-If you want to update the templates make sure it’s through Tor and remember Debian doesn’t verify updates.
-I never assume organizations encryption signing keys aren’t compromised.
-Fedora does verify updates they might still be susceptible to replacement.
+If you want to update the templates make sure it’s through Tor and be cautious installs I’ve seen attacks through apt-get.
+I never assume organizations signing keys aren’t compromised.
+Fedora does verify updates but they might still be susceptible to replacement.
 Open up Arm from the Whonix Gateway flip over to the torrc and change the max connection dirtyness to like 1-2 min or something and reset it before and after each install or update.
 Remember these are the guys hacking the randomness of Intel CPU’s encryption call me paranoid if it makes you feel more secure.

 Don’t use the VM’s that come with the standard install on the VPN or home line if you can help it.
 All traffic should go through Tor.(Please donate) You can use Debian as a VPN gateway use resolvconf to stop dnsleaks, dnsleaktest.org check it with each change.
 If you’re not in a high threat group then using VPN is cool but they can see VPN’s exit traffic easily, just saying…